 “Well hey, that works out great,” said Tim, “The hardlight chamber I wanted to try was a four-player.”

 He quickly explained his plan, which was essentially to work with his bag of devices while inside the hardlight chamber, but he would need the other three players to continue the game and keep it from ending while he did so.
 Mikey was hesitant, but Tim “absolutely, positively, guarantee(d),” that nothing would explode this time.
-Cindy agreed to help as well (not seeming phased by mention of explosions), and Tim paid for a session in the hardlight chamber.
+Cindy agreed to help as well (not seeming fazed by mention of explosions), and Tim paid for a session in the hardlight chamber.
 We received (somewhat flimsy) safety gear and blasters from an attendant, as well as a warning to use only the blasters during the course of the game, before heading to the designated room.

 The game itself involved working as a squad to advance down an endless corridor disguised as an alley.
 How far you made it down the alley, as well as how many enemies you dispatched with supplied ‘blasters’, determined your final score.
 The walls had large screens behind reinforced glass to provide background, the floor was a slowly moving conveyor belt (similar to escalators), and hardlight constructs were used as obstacles.
 Tim’s plan was to assemble and repair items from his bag of devices while inside the chamber, thereby immersing himself in a “tinker mindset” while in a “stressful” situation.
 Theoretically, this would cause a tinker power awakening.